tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 {{% summary %}}

-In this building block of the R shiny series we have discussed `User Interace`:
+In this article of the R shiny series we have discussed `User Interace`:
 - Aimed at enhancing app UI for improved visual appeal, intuitiveness, and user-friendliness.
 - Explores advanced layout options, including sidebar layouts and multipage layouts.
 - Discusses various customization approaches, from using default Shiny styles to applying `shinythemes` and integrating `custom CSS`.
 - Covers `control widgets`, teaches how to create responsive interfaces, and highlights the `shinyWidgets` gallery for advanced examples.

-This building block is aimed to equipe the user with techniques for crafting user-oriented Shiny applications, making them not only functional but also visually attractive and intuitive.
-In the next building block we will dive into the concept of [reactivity](/shiny/reactivity)
+This article is aimed to equipe the user with techniques for crafting user-oriented Shiny applications, making them not only functional but also visually attractive and intuitive.
+In the next article we will dive into the concept of [reactivity](/shiny/reactivity)

 {{% /summary %}}